japila-books/apache-spark-internals/docs/storage/MemoryStore.md

 maxMemory: Long
 ----

-`maxMemory` requests the <<memoryManager, MemoryManager>> for the current xref:memory:MemoryManager.adoc#maxOnHeapStorageMemory[maxOnHeapStorageMemory] and xref:memory:MemoryManager.adoc#maxOffHeapStorageMemory[maxOffHeapStorageMemory], and simply returns their sum.
+`maxMemory` requests the <<memoryManager, MemoryManager>> for the current memory:MemoryManager.md#maxOnHeapStorageMemory[maxOnHeapStorageMemory] and memory:MemoryManager.md#maxOffHeapStorageMemory[maxOffHeapStorageMemory], and simply returns their sum.

 [TIP]
 ====